 A 23cm square lined brownie tin

 - Thoroughly mix the sugars, soft butter and peanut butter together until smooth.
-I whizzed mine up in the food processor in a minute.
+You can even whizz it all up in the food processor to make it super speedy.

 - Press the sandy mixture into the brownie tin and flatten the surface.